JokerJohn/SLAMTools/PCD/readme.md

 ## merge_las_to_pcd.py

-put the las file in the same folder and set the folder path, this script can merge all the las into a pcd file, together with single pcd files.
+put the las file in the same folder and set the folder path, this script can merge all the las into a pcd file, together with single pcd files. this can be used for f

 ```python
 python3 merge_las_to_pcd.py